-The Company and the Board welcome communication from shareholders and other interested parties.
-Communications may be made by writing to the Chairman of the Board, c/o Corporate Secretary, Glacier Bancorp, Inc., 49 Commons Loop, Kalispell, Montana 59901.
+As described in our Corporate Governance Policy, the Company and the Board welcome communications from shareholders and other interested parties.
+Communications may be made by writing to the Chair of the Board, c/o Corporate Secretary, Glacier Bancorp, Inc., 49 Commons Loop, Kalispell, Montana 59901.
 A copy of any such written communication will also be sent to our CEO.
-If the Chairman and the CEO determine that such communication is relevant to and consistent with Glacier's operations and policies, such communication will be forwarded to the entire Board for review and consideration.
+If the Chair and the CEO determine that such communications are relevant to and consistent with Glacier's operations and policies, such communications will be forwarded to the entire Board for review and consideration.